Mutual Theory of Mind for Human-AI Communication: Mutual Theory of Mind Framework

 \subsection{Three Stages of MToM Framework}

-In the MToM framework, these three elements are constantly shaping the mutual understanding between humans and AI during three stages of the human-AI communication process:~\textit{the construction of AI's ToM, the recognition of AI's ToM, and the revision of AI's ToM.}
+In the MToM framework, these three elements are constantly shaping the communication between humans and AI during three stages: \textit{AI's construction of its ToM, user's recognition of AI's ToM, and AI's revision of its ToM.}

-In the first stage,~\textit{the construction of AI's ToM}, the AI system takes in user feedback and tries to interpret what's on the user's mind, specifically, the user's goals, needs, preferences etc. Based on the interpretation, the AI~\textit{constructs} its theory of the user's mind, which helps the AI to generate responses accordingly to help the user fulfill their goals and needs in this conversation.
+In the first stage,~\textit{AI's construction of its ToM}, the AI system takes in user feedback and tries to interpret what's on the user's mind.
+Depending on the specific communication context, this could be the user's goals, needs, preferences etc. Based on the interpretation, the AI~\textit{constructs} its theory of the user's mind, which helps the AI to generate responses accordingly to help the user fulfill their goals and needs in this instance of communication.

-After the AI generates its response to the user, the user then ~\textit{recognizes} the AI's theory of the user's mind based on AI's response.
-This recognition leads the user to construct their theory of the AI's mind, which includes how the AI interprets the user's mind as well as inferences about AI's capability and working mechanism.
+After the AI generates its response to the user, the user then ~\textit{recognizes} the AI's interpretation of the user's mind based on AI's response.
+This recognition leads the user to construct their interpretation of the AI, which includes the AI's capability, working mechanism, and how they are interpreted by the AI.

-The AI's ToM might not always be accurate.
-Based on the user's mental model of the AI, the user provides feedback/follow-up to the AI, which the AI takes in to ~\textit{revise} or update its theory of the user's mind based on the user's feedback.
-In order to enhance mutual understanding between the human and the AI during the communication process, it is crucial for the AI to also communicate this revision of its ToM back to the user through feedback.
+The AI's interpretation of the user's mind might not always be accurate.
+Based on the user's interpretation of the AI, the user provides feedback to the AI, which the AI takes in to ~\textit{revise} or update its interpretation of the user's mind based on the user's feedback.
+To make sure that the user's interpretations of the AI is accurate after such revisions, it is crucial for the AI to also communicate this revision of its ToM back to the user through feedback.

-We further illustrate the three stages of MToM framework in Figure~\ref{fig:mtom-stages}.
-Throughout these three stages, the three key elements of MToM (perception, feedback, and mutuality) interact with each other to constantly shape the mutual understanding between the human and the AI.